 "Business As Usual" as GHI Bd.
 Tackles Townhouse Problems

-After a brief discussion on whether the townhouse purchasers
+by Sandra Barne

+"Business as usual" characterized the December 10 meeting of the Greenbelt Homes, Inc. board of directors.
+On the agenda for discussion were townhouses, insurance bids, committee reports, and shed exceptions.

+After a brief discussion on whether the townhouse purchasers could expect to make the usual deductions on their income tax if they did not sign a contract showing they purchased a house during the same year in which they sold a house, it was decided that a contract could be offered to the town-

+WHAT GOES ON

-- Special Meeting.
-Greenbelt Library - 7:30 p.m.
-North End School Christmas Program. - 8 p.m.
-Christmas Concert, Greenbelt Band, Center School - Fri., Dec.
+Thurs., Dec.
+17, 7:30 p.m.
+GHI Special Meeting.
+Greenbelt Library

+7:30 p.m.
+North End School Christmas Program.

+8 p.m.
+Christmas Concert, Greenbelt Band, Center School

+Fri., Dec.
 18, 8:30 p.m.
-Charter Slate Candidates, Municipal Building. - Sat., Dec.
+Charter Slate Candidates, Municipal Building.

+Sat., Dec.
 19, 12-5 p.m., County and City Voter Registration.
+Greenbelt Library.

-Greenbelt Library. - Mon., Dec.
-21 7:45 p.m.
+Mon., Dec.
+21 - 7:45 p.m.
 GHI Board Meeting, Hamilton Pl.